oisdk/site/drafts/ski.markdown

 # Linear Types and Combinators

+# The Minimal Combinators: S and K

+# Encoding Numbers

+# Encoding Lambda Terms as Combinators

+# Interpreting Combinators

+## In Haskell

+## In an Imperative Language

+# Encoding Combinators

 <!-- # Some Other Combinators -->

 <!-- We have a good reason for focusing on the `S` and `K` combinators: together, -->